syncfusion-content/ej2-pdfviewer-docs/ej2-javascript/pdfviewer/ts/save-pdf-file/to-azure-blob-storage.md

 domainurl: ##DomainURL##
 ---

-# Save PDF files to Azure Blob Storage
+# Save PDF file to Azure Blob Storage

 To save a PDF file to Azure Blob Storage, you can follow the steps below